Trump Doctor Reveals Use Of Hair Growth Drug Propecia And More

 Melania Trump And Her ‘Glam Team’ Have Takeover… – The Inquisitr

-Dr. Bornstein, 69, said that both he and Trump, who maintain similar hairstyles, take Propecia to maintain their shoulder length hair, and that his hair as well as Trump’s hair are all real.
+Dr. Bornstein, 69, said that both he and Trump, who maintain similar hairstyles, take Propecia to maintain their shoulder length hair, and that his hair, as well as Trump’s hair, are all real.

 “He has all his hair.
 I have all my hair.”